Louisiana Mesothelioma Lawyer

 An NCI (National Cancer Institute) designation for a medical facility tells you that it is known for its specialized focus, research, treatment options, and new technologies.

-The Mary Bird Perkins Care Center in Baton Rouge, for instance, is an NCI-designated care center with mesothelioma other asbestos-related disease specialists on staff.
+The Mary Bird Perkins Care Center in Baton Rouge, for instance, is an NCI-designated care center with mesothelioma and other asbestos-related disease specialists on staff.
 It has six campuses in Oklahoma also, including the Proton Campus in Oklahoma City.

 Getting Legal Help in Louisiana